Observation of an acoustic topological Euler insulator with meronic waves

-\sect{Introduction} Topological phases of matter~\cite{Rmp1,Rmp2} offer an intriguing regime with rich unprecedented phenomena.
-Although the past decade has seen remarkable theoretical progresses~\cite{clas1,clas2,bouhon2014current,Vanderbilt_smooth_gauge, Wieder_axion,Cornfeld_2021, Ninsulator,InvTIVish,afmsplitting, Shiozaki14, Mode2, Weylrmp,UnsupMach, Ahn2019, Alex_BerryPhase,SchnyderClass}, culminating in versatile topological classification schemes~\cite{clas3,Wi2,clas4,clas5,BBS_nodal_lines}.
-These methods by and large can be traced back to evaluating symmetry representations of all the bands below an energy gap.
-Recently, however, a class of topological phases beyond such a scheme has been steadily attracting attention~\cite{Wu1273, bouhon2019nonabelian, BJY_nielsen}.
-These phases instead depend on the wave function geometry of the bands separated by multiple band gaps~\cite{Wu1273,bouhon2020geometric}.
-Under the protecting symmetry, the nontrivial geometry of the multi-band wave functions is akin to dislicinations or vortices in bi-axial nematic liquid crystals and are characterized by the non-Abelian topological charges~\cite{Nissinen2016,Kamienrmp, Prx2016, volovik2018investigation, Beekman20171}.
-Such topology resides between multiple bands, rather than within the bands below a single energy gap.
-As a consequence, the topological invariant is not only determined by the band gap opening scenario, but also by the braiding of band degeneracies among different bands.
-A prototype example of such non-Abelian topology is the Euler class that acts as the paradigmatic real-valued analog of the Chern number and signifies that band degeneracies with the same non-Abelian charge cannot be annihilated in pairs.
-Generally, such multi-gap phases can be analyzed using homotopy arguments~\cite{bouhon2020geometric} and are increasingly related to emergent physical effects and retrieved in various experimental contexts.
+\sect{Introduction} Topological phases of matter~\cite{Rmp1,Rmp2} offer an intriguing realm with rich emergent phenomena that are unavailable in other regimes.
+Although the past decade has witnessed remarkable progresses in the study of topological phases~\cite{clas1,clas2,bouhon2014current,Vanderbilt_smooth_gauge, Wieder_axion,Cornfeld_2021, Ninsulator, PhysRevB.92.085126,InvTIVish,afmsplitting, codefects2, semimetals, regdef, Shiozaki14,Jo2020_axion, flatbands2019, Mode2, Weylrmp,UnsupMach, Ahn2019, UnifiedBBc,SchnyderClass}, culminating in versatile classification schemes~\cite{clas3,Wi2,clas4,clas5,BBS_nodal_lines}, most existing approaches by and large trace back to evaluating symmetry representations of bands in the Brillouin zone and are characterized by single gap topological invariants.
+Recently, a class of topological phases beyond such schemes have been steadily attracting attention{~\cite{Wu1273, bouhon2019nonabelian, BJY_nielsen, Zhao_PT}}.
+These topological phases instead depend on the wavefunction geometry due to multi-gap conditions~\cite{Wu1273,bouhon2020geometric}.
+Band degeneracies may then carry non-Abelian topological charges akin to disclinations or vortices in bi-axial nematics~\cite{Nissinen2016,Kamienrmp, Prx2016, volovik2018investigation, Beekman20171}.
+Braiding these band degeneracies can lead to novel non-trivial multi-gap topological invariants.
+A prototype example is the Euler class that acts as the paradigmatic real-valued analog of the Chern number~\cite{bouhon2019nonabelian}.
+Generally, such multi-gap phases can be analyzed using homotopy arguments~\cite{bouhon2020geometric} and are increasingly related to emergent physical effects and retrieved in various experimental contexts~\cite{slager2022floquet,jankowski2023optical,bouhon2023quantum,jankowski2023disorderinduced}.
 For instance, it was predicted that upon quenching a system with a non-trivial Euler Hamiltonian, monopole-antimonopole pairs can form in the Brillouin zone~\cite{Unal_quenched_Euler}.
-This phenomenon was recently observed in trapped ion experiments~\cite{zhao2022observation}.
-Similarly, Euler class and non-trivial braiding was predicted in phononic systems~\cite{Peng2021,peng2022multi,Park2021,Lange2022} and electronic systems that are strained~\cite{bouhon2019nonabelian,Pspinflip}, that undergo a structural phase transition~\cite{chen2021manipulation, magnetic}, or are submitted to an external magnetic field \cite{guan2021landau}.
-The most immediate playground for these uncharted topological phases of matter is however the context of metamaterials~\cite{Guo1Dexp,park2022nodal,Jiang2021,qiu2022minimal, springmass, ezawa2021euler}.
+This phenomenon was recently observed in trapped-ion experiments~\cite{trappedion}.
+Similarly, Euler class and non-trivial braiding was predicted in phononic systems~\cite{Peng2021,peng2022multi,Park2021,Lange2022} and electronic systems that are strained~\cite{bouhon2019nonabelian,Pspinflip}, undergo a structural phase transition~\cite{chen2021manipulation, magnetic, Lange2021hoti}, or are submitted to an external magnetic field~\cite{guan2021landau}.
+The most immediate playground for these uncharted topological phases of matter is, however, the metamaterials~\cite{Guo1Dexp,park2022nodal,Jiang2021,qiu2022minimal, springmass, ezawa2021euler}.
 The non-Abelian topological charges were recently detected in one-dimensional (1D) electrical circuit metamaterials~\cite{Guo1Dexp}.
 Meanwhile, in two-dimensional (2D) acoustic metamaterials, the braiding and non-Abelian topological phase transitions were demonstrated~\cite{Jiang2021}.
-These developments strongly indicate the potential and rapid development of this new multi-gap topological field.
+These advancements strongly indicate the {promising} development of this emerging field.